Uberi/University-Notes/ECON101/ECON101.md

 If an economy is operating on the PPF, one good cannot be produced without giving up another.
 So as the marginal benefit of a good or service decreases, its marginal cost increases.
 If they are equal, we say that the economy is working at **allocative efficiency**.
 This is where the graphs of marginal cost and benefit intersect.
 This is efficient because the most possible people get access to the good, while each one enjoys a benefit.

+At allocative efficiency, the cost of doing the next unit of something is the same as its benefit, so it is not beneficial to increase or decrease the amount.

 For example, at allocative efficiency, the pizzas would be worth a number of colas such that if more pizzas were produced, they would not be worth the cola foregone, and if more colas were produced, they would not be worth the pizza foregone.

 Choices respond to incentives.
 If the marginal benefit exceeds the marginal cost for a certain activity, people have an incentive to perform it.
 Otherwise, people have an incentive not to perform it. **Incentives are hugely useful in aligning self-interest and the social interest**.